Don Sanders: Later music and career

 Sander's later albums include "El Mosquito in My Kitchen" (2006) and "Limelight" (2015).
-In 2010, Rock Romano aka Dr. Rockit, owner of Red Shack Studios, helped Sanders digitize many of his works recorded on vinyl into versions now available on large-scale streaming sites such as Spotify.
+In 2010, Rock Romano Dr. Rockit, owner of Red Shack Studios, helped Sanders digitize many of his works recorded on vinyl into versions now available on large-scale streaming sites such as Spotify.

 For a long time, Sanders was a recognizable face onstage at the Kerrville Folk Festival, another influential hub for exchange between musicians in and outside of Texas.
 There was an intricate network of influence that existed between the work of artists such as Sanders, who stayed fairly local for most of his performing life, and those such as Lovett, who went onto stardom.
 An interview with Sanders and one of his songs, "On the Southern Coast of France" are featured in a documentary about Anderson Fair Retail Restaurant, For The Sake of the Song.

 In the 2000s, Don returned to the world of education as a storyteller-performer.
 He is known for his story and song performances in hundreds of schools, theaters, and festivals throughout the Southwest.
 His performances combine bilingual education (Spanish and English), social and historical connections, and language arts curriculum (folklore, story, rhyme).